Our History

 From Perfumery to Pantry

 Demand for food flavourings begins to outpace perfumery products.
-Unbar Rothon now supplies mint essence for Britain’s canned peas and potoatoes creating, and further develooing the signature flavour profiles behind the nation’s baked beans.
+Unbar Rothon now supplies mint essence for Britain’s canned peas and potatoes creating, and further developing the signature flavour profiles behind the nation’s baked beans.

 The next generation join the fold

-Bill Rothon (left) joins the business in ??? and his younger brother Patrick (right) arrives in 1971 having been employed by Marconi as an instrument manufacturer.
+Bill Rothon (left) joins the business in 1966 after completing his Food Science degree.
+His younger brother Patrick (right) arrives in 1971 having been employed by Marconi as an instrument manufacturer.
 Together with their father Felix (centre) their hands-on technical support for canneries and processors becomes a defining strength in growing the business and its relationships.

 Mid 1970s